 In 2009, The Project applied for and received a three-year renewable AmeriCorps*VISTA grant from Wisconsin Campus Compact.
 The VISTA program focuses on building capacity in non-profit organizations, schools, and communities toward the end goal of poverty alleviation.
 Today, nearly 6,000 VISTA members serve in a variety of sites throughout the country.
 The VISTA member's role at the UW Law School Pro Bono Program is not only to ensure the ongoing operation of the program, but to establish long-term project sustainability beyond the three-year grant cycle.

 In the 2010-2011 academic year, the Pro Bono Program was coordinated by VISTA member Henry Weiner with the support of Public Interest Advisor Kristin Davis.
-In the 2011-2012 academic year, attorney Ann Zimmerman served as the program's first part-time Director, and VISTA member Julia Zwak served as the program's Coordinator.
-Currently in the 2012-2013 academic year, attorney Ann Zimmerman continues to serve as the program's Director, and VISTA member Jonathan Seok serves as the program's Coordinator.
-Clinical Professors Ben Kempinen and Marsha Mansfield have continued to provide guidance and oversight for the duration of the program's development.
+In the 2011-2012 academic year, attorney Ann Zimmerman served as the program's first Director, and VISTA member Julia Zwak served as the program's Coordinator.
+As the final VISTA member, Jonathan Seok took over from Julia Zwak for the 2012-2013 academic year.
+Currently, in the 2013-2014 academic year, attorney Ann Zimmerman continues to serve as the program's Director, and law student Alexandra Bentzen serves as the program's Coordinator.
+Clinical Professors Ben Kempinen and Marsha Mansfield continue to serve as the Program's academic advisors.